troymessina/EnergyEnvironmentLab/experiments/04_work.md

 (lab4)=
-# Lab 4 energy transfer through work
+# Lab 4 - Energy transfer through work

 In previous laboratories you have studied the energy of a body or collection of bodies which could be regarded for the purposes of the experiment as isolated.
 We did not have to consider the transfer of energy from one body to another explicitly.
 However in energy technology such as the delivery of electricity to your home where it is converted to other forms for your use or the delivery of the chemical energy in gasoline to your car where it is converted through two steps to the kinetic energy of your car, energy transfer from one body to another is of utmost importance.
 Energy transfer from one body to another takes place through the action of work.
-To illustrate this, we will turn back to the falling ball discussed in laboratory 2, but this time, suppose that, before the ball was dropped, you picked it up off the floor and lifted it up to height d for dropping.
+To illustrate this, we will turn back to the falling ball discussed in [laboratory 2](#lab2), but this time, suppose that, before the ball was dropped, you picked it up off the floor and lifted it up to height d for dropping.
 For simplicity we will suppose that it was lifted slowly and steadily so that we can ignore any accelerations and decelerations during the lift.
 From an energetic point of view, what is happening to the ball is that gravitational potential energy is being added to it.
 Where did that energy come from?
 It came from your body, where the energy was stored in the form of chemical energy in your muscles.
-We want to focus on the mechanism by which the transfer took place: As you lift the ball, a gravitational force mg (massxgravity) acts down on it and you exert a slightly larger force upward on it with your hand.
-Since we are ignoring accelerations and decelerations as small we can suppose that this upward force is also of magnitude mg (though it has a completely different origin than the downward force).
+We want to focus on the mechanism by which the transfer took place: As you lift the ball, a gravitational force $mg$ (mass x gravity) acts down on it and you exert a slightly larger force upward on it with your hand.
+Since we are ignoring accelerations and decelerations as small we can suppose that this upward force is also of magnitude $mg$ (though it has a completely different origin than the downward force).
 Now the net energy added to the ball is the gravitational potential energy mgd.
 Therefore

-Energy transferred to the ball during lift =mgd

-= (magnitude of the upward force due to your hand X distance through which the force acted)
+$$\text{Energy~transferred~to~the~ball~during~lift~=~mgd}$$

+and this can be written

+$$\text{Energy~transferred~to~the~ball~during~lift~=~(magnitude~of~the~upward~force~due~to~your~hand~X~distance~through~which~the~force~acted)}$$

 We say that your hand performed work on the ball equal to the force you exerted on the ball times the distance through which it acted.
 The conclusion from this example can be generalized: When a body exerts a force on another body and the body moves through a distance, energy is transferred to the other body.
 The magnitude of the energy transferred is the product of the magnitude of the force times the distance, along the direction of the force, through which the force acts.